greggman/audiostreamsource.js/README.md

 This is a tiny library to provide a streamed audio source for the WebAudio API cross browser.

-Specifically at least up to iOS9 you can't stream audio to the WebAudio API >:( In that case it's not streamed.
-Sucks to be Safari.
+Specifically at least up to iOS9 and Android 6 you can't stream audio to the WebAudio API >:( In that case it's not streamed.

 ## Usage